AbdussamadA/geoblock/README.md

 # geoblock
-This is a WordPress plugin for creating blocks of content that display or not based on the user's country.
-After install the plugin you use it like this:
+This is a WordPress plugin for creating blocks of content that are shown or hidden based on the visitor's country.

 ## System Requirements

 You need to install and configure mod_geoip or the nginx equivalent so that the environment variable GEOIP_COUNTRY_CODE is set properly.
+PHP version 5.3 or greater is required.

 ## Blacklisting